 Erb’s palsy, also known as a brachial plexus injury, is caused by damage to the nerves that control the arm.
 Nerves can sustain damage in several ways.
 These include tearing, stretching, and detachment from the spine.
 These injuries can occur in many different ways, including vehicle accidents, falls onto the shoulder, sports, and violence.
 In children, they can happen as a result of doctor errors or birth complications that compel a delivery team to forcefully extract a baby from the mother.
 This is usually done to prevent more serious issues such as suffocation.

-The families of children diagnosed with Erb’s palsy are encouraged to contact an expert birth injury lawyer for assistance with their case.
+The families of children diagnosed with Erb’s palsy are encouraged to contact an Ohio Erb’s palsy lawyer for assistance with their case.
 When Erb’s palsy is caused by factors or events outside the control of a healthcare practitioner, you may be able to seek coverage for your damages from your personal injury insurance.
 However, if it was caused by preventable errors or mistakes, then you can seek compensation from the at-fault parties responsible via a civil injury claim.
 To learn more, contact the Birth Injury Lawyers Group at (800) 222-9529.

 Categories of Nerve Damage